Capacity-Achieving Entanglement Purification Protocol for Pauli Dephasing Channel: Conclusions

 Although our circuit is specifically designed for the dephasing channel, it provides a framework for addressing noise and mitigating decoherence.
 As such, it can serve as a guide for adapting circuits to other noisy channels, such as depolarising, erasure, and thermal noise channels, where customised designs are required.
+Future work should also evaluate the protoocol's performance under more realistic conditions, including gate errors, memory decoherence, and compound noise, and explore extensions through circuit refinements.